sav-che/TL-2/Authors/Bolus, Harry {std. Bolus} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 297](https://www.biodiversitylibrary.org/item/103859#page/307/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 297](https://www.biodiversitylibrary.org/page/33265494) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Bolus, Harry {std.
 Bolus}|first entry]] for this author

 ### Author

-\* Bolus, Harry (1834-1911), British born South African businessman and botanist, educated at Castle Gate School, Nottingham, went to Grahamstown 1850, moved to Port Elizabeth 1852, settled in Graaff-Reinet 1855-1869, mathematics teacher at Graaff-Reinet College, started on botany 1864, moved to Cape Town 1875 joining his brother in a firm of stockbrokers, also collecting widely over South Africa, honorary D. Sc. by the University of the Cape of Good Hope, founded a chair of botany in the South African College 1902 (later designated Harry Bolus Chair of Botany). (*Bolus*).
+\* Bolus, Harry (1834-1911), British born South African businessman and botanist, educated at Castle Gate School, Nottingham, went to Grahamstown 1850, moved to Port Elizabeth 1852, settled in Graaff-Reinet 1855-1869, mathematics teacher at Graaff-Reinet College, started on botany 1864, moved to Cape Town 1875 joining his brother in a firm of stockbrokers, also collecting widely over South Africa, honorary D. Sc. by the University of the Cape of Good Hope, founded a chair of botany in the South African College 1902 (later designated Harry Bolus Chair of Botany).
+**Abbreviated name**: *Bolus*

 #### Herbarium and types